 - Roads and Maritime Services at Disqualification Removal Orders, Locked Bag 14, Grafton NSW 2460

-After Roads and Maritime receive your completed form, a review of your driving record will be conducted to determine your eligibility.
-A copy of your driving record with a Roads and Maritime covering letter will be sent to your preferred return email or postal address.
+After Transport for NSW receive your completed form, a review of your driving record will be conducted to determine your eligibility.
+A copy of your driving record with a Transport for NSW covering letter will be sent to your preferred return email or postal address.
 The letter will provide a recommendation on your court application eligibility.

-- After receipt of your Roads and Maritime eligibility status letter and you have decided to continue with your application, you will need to complete the Local Court Application to remove driver licence disqualification form (you must attach the Roads and Maritime issued driving record and covering letter to your application).
+- After receipt of your Transport for NSW eligibility status letter and you have decided to continue with your application, you will need to complete the Local Court Application to remove driver licence disqualification form (you must attach the Transport for NSW issued driving record and covering letter to your application).
 To assist your application please ensure you include details about why the application is important to you.

 - Lodge all three documents at a Local Court - there will be a fee (If you are on a Centrelink benefit or experiencing financial hardship, you can ask to have the fee waived).

 Please note: A driving record issued other than one received after lodging your Driving record application for disqualification removal order form will be rejected by the Court.
-You MUST have a certified driving record issued from Roads and Maritime along with a covering letter.
+You MUST have a certified driving record issued from Transport for NSW along with a covering letter.